mskvortsov/meshmon/README.md

 # Meshtastic MQTT Monitor

-A pure JavaScript application (no server backend used) that shows raw packet data acquired from a specified MQTT server.
-The server should have a WebSocket endpoint.
+A web browser application that shows meshtastic packet data acquired from an MQTT broker.

-Nodes should publish their packets in protobuf form by disabling JSON output in MQTT settings.
+The broker must have a secure WebSocket endpoint.
+There is no server backend — everything runs in a browser.

 The app is deployed at <https://mskvortsov.github.io/meshmon>